 - Vehicle Safety: Your aunt’s car might also need to undergo a check-up.
 It should be checked out for tire condition, antifreeze, wiper fluid and wiper blades, heater/defroster, and battery life.

 - Vehicle Emergency Kit: Much like the emergency kit you put together for your aunt’s home is one you will need to create to keep in her vehicle.
-Food, water, blankets, a cell phone and car charger, and warm clothing should be kept in an easy to access location in her vehicle.
+Food, water, blankets, a cell phone and car charger, as well as warm clothing should be kept in an easy to access location in her vehicle.
 Behind the driver or passenger seat is probably best.
 In the event she is stranded on the roads during winter weather, she can stay warm and safe until help arrives.

 - Senior Registry Program: Some communities in and around the Columbus area have programs in place to allow seniors and their caregivers to register an older adult’s name and address and note the fact that they live alone.
 It makes first responders aware of her situation during emergencies.